hashicorp/terraform-provider-aws/website/docs/r/docdb_cluster_instance.html.markdown

 The following arguments are supported:

-* `identifier` - (Optional, Forces new resource) The indentifier for the DocDB instance, if omitted, Terraform will assign a random, unique identifier.
-* `identifier_prefix` - (Optional, Forces new resource) Creates a unique identifier beginning with the specified prefix.
-Conflicts with `identifer`.
+* `apply_immediately` - (Optional) Specifies whether any database modifications
+     are applied immediately, or during the next maintenance window.
+Default is`false`.
+* `auto_minor_version_upgrade` - (Optional) Indicates that minor engine upgrades will be applied automatically to the DB instance during the maintenance window.
+Default `true`.
+* `availability_zone` - (Optional, Computed) The EC2 Availability Zone that the DB instance is created in.
+See [docs](https://docs.aws.amazon.com/AmazonDocDB/latest/APIReference/API_CreateDBInstance.html) about the details.
 * `cluster_identifier` - (Required) The identifier of the [`aws_docdb_cluster`](/docs/providers/aws/r/docdb_cluster.html) in which to launch this instance.
 * `engine` - (Optional) The name of the database engine to be used for the DocDB instance.
 Defaults to `docdb`.
 Valid Values: `docdb`.
-* `engine_version` - (Optional) The database engine version.
+* `identifier` - (Optional, Forces new resource) The indentifier for the DocDB instance, if omitted, Terraform will assign a random, unique identifier.
+* `identifier_prefix` - (Optional, Forces new resource) Creates a unique identifier beginning with the specified prefix.
+Conflicts with `identifer`.
 * `instance_class` - (Required) The instance class to use.
 For details on CPU and memory, see [Scaling for DocDB Instances][2].
 DocDB currently supports the below instance classes.
 Please see [AWS Documentation][4] for complete details.
   - db.r4.large